project-ncl/gradle-manipulator/guide/dep-manip.md

     gradle generateAlignmentMetadata -DdependencyOverride.junit:junit@*=4.10-rebuild-10

-will, throughout the entire project (due to the wildcard), apply the explicit 4.10-rebuild-10 version to the junit:junit dependency.
+will, throughout the entire project (due to the wildcard), apply the explicit `4.10-rebuild-10` version to the `junit:junit` dependency.

 #### Per-Module Version Override

 However, there are certain cases where it is useful to use different versions of the same dependency in different modules.
 For example, if the project includes integration code for multiple versions of a particular API.
 In that case it is possible to apply a version override to a specific module of a multi-module build.
-For example to apply an explicit dependency override only to module B of project foo.
+For example to apply an explicit dependency override only to module `B` of project `foo`.

     gradle generateAlignmentMetadata -DdependencyOverride.junit:junit@org.foo:moduleB=4.10